preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Note that bold, underscore and headings are considered default HTML styles and will be kept, with the RTF Editor settings, even when pasting text only is selected.

-In Omnia 6.12 and later, images from the Word document are also pasted, if you select them.
+Images from the Word document are also pasted, if you select them.
 Note that this apply to Rich Text fields (blocks) only.
 It does not work for plain text.

 Add an anchor (bookmark)
 ---------------------------